apache/apisix/doc/https.md

 * `cert`: PEM-encoded public certificate of the SSL key pair.
 * `key`: PEM-encoded private key of the SSL key pair.
-* `sni`: Hostname to associate with this certificate as SNIs.
+* `snis`: Hostname(s) to associate with this certificate as SNIs.
 To set this attribute this certificate must have a valid private key associated with it.

 We will use the python script below to simplify the example:
 ```python